yiliuc/infants_mortality_inequality/README.md

-# Starter folder
+# Accessing Racial Inequalities in Infant Mortality: Household Income Levels as a Determining Factor

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This paper uses the socio-economic data from ACS DP03 and racial infants death data from CDC WONDER, to investigate the racial inequalities in infant mortality.
+This paper concludes that the household income is a crucial factor in determining the racial infants mortality rate.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+All the data are extracted using API and stored at `inputs/data`.
+The output paper is in `outputs/paper/paper.pdf`.

 ## File Structure

 The repo is structured as:

--   `input/data` contains the data sources used in analysis including the raw data.
+-   `input/data` contains all the raw data in this paper.
--   `outputs/data` contains the cleaned dataset that was constructed.
+-   `outputs/data` contains the cleaned datasets
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.